Category Archives: Troubleshooting

 24 August 2024

 We have a new EKS cluster 1.30 on our project, where we want to completely remove the old IRSA with OIDC and start using EKS Pod Identities – see AWS: EKS Pod Identities – a replacement for IRSA?
 Simplifying IAM access management.
-And everything seems to work fine, but when I started deploying our Backend… Read More »
+And everything seems to work fine, but when I started deploying our… Read More »

 Terraform: EKS and Karpenter version upgrade 19.21 to 20.0